rustadadam/PF-GAP/notes.md

 5. Optimized the straight Random Forest
 6. Implemented shape_dtw
 7. Saved Results files for both original and RF gap proximity types
+    - Also saved results for distances
+    - Created comparing_results.ipynb to visualize the results across different graphs.
+    -
 8.